wg-osr/walkerga.github.io/_posts/2020-11-10-extra-rules.md

 title: Extra Rules
 ---

-These rules are not mandatory and aim to increase the game’s layers of crunch.
+These rules are optional and give a framework to specific aspects of gameplay.

 - [Heroism & Scars](#heroism--scars) (post game character growth)
 - [Damage Types](#damage-types) (damage combos)